weechat/weechat/UPGRADING.md

 To be compatible with all versions, it is recommended to convert the argument to integer before using it, for example in Python: `int(fd)`.

-## Version 1.9.1

-No upgrade guidelines.

-## Version 1.9

-No upgrade guidelines.

 ## Version 1.8

 ### Buflist plugin